MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-list-box-drop-down-list-radio-button.md

 - Add a drop-down list to take up less space on a screen.
 - Add a set of radio buttons for a particular design effect.

-This topic focuses on drop-down lists and radio buttons, but the same principles apply to all three list controls.
+This topic focuses on lists boxes and radio buttons, but the same principles apply to drop-down lists.

 [!INCLUDE [app-customization-requirements](../../includes/app-customization-requirements.md)]